How Much Does It Cost To Raise a Roof?

 Raising a roof requires specialized materials, heavy machinery, and expertise in several areas.
 It takes a general building contractor and various specialists to complete this job.
 Here’s the typical process.

-1. You’ll want to start by consulting a structural engineer who can tell you whether your roof can be raised.
-This service usually costs $500 and will give you a better idea of how much reinforcement or repair your roof will need.
+- You’ll want to start by consulting a structural engineer who can tell you whether your roof can be raised.
+This service usually costs $500 and will give you a better idea of how much reinforcement or how much your roof repair will cost.

 DIY Roof Raising